psarando/shire-reckoning/README.md

 The calendar of Gondor went through 3 variations throughout its history:

 1. **Kings' Reckoning**:
-   The Kings' Reckoning was founded in Númenor and was "used in Númenor, and in Arnor and Gondor until the end of the kings".
+   The Kings' Reckoning was established in Númenor and was "used in Númenor, and in Arnor and Gondor until the end of the kings".
    This was the calendar that was in use for the longest period of time in Middle-earth (with the likely exception of the Calendar of Imladris).
    The Kings' Reckoning was in use probably throughout the entire history of Númenor, for over 3000 years during the Second Age, and up to the Third Age (T.A.)
 2059 in Gondor.
 2. **Stewards' Reckoning**:
-   The Stewards' Reckoning was founded in the time of Mardil, the first Ruling Steward of Gondor, and replaced the Kings' Reckoning in T.A.
+   The Stewards' Reckoning was established in the time of Mardil, the first Ruling Steward of Gondor, and replaced the Kings' Reckoning in T.A.
 2060.
    It was only a minor modification of the Kings' Reckoning that added a "Spring-day" (Tuilérë) and an "Autumn-day" (Yáviérë) and shortened the two 31-day months in summer to 30 days each.